mkawalec/manifold/README.md

     npm install -g foreman mariner
     make dev

-And start the server (while having the result of `make dev` running):
+And in a third one start the server (while having the result of `make dev` running):

     mariner migrate up
     make server